UP Monroc Spur

 Beck Street Quarry

 Newspaper research suggests that the first quarry along the east side of Salt Lake City's Beck Street was Utah Sand & Gravel Products at 1605 North Beck Street.
-The quarry was opened in 1920, and an expansion of the company's business beyond it existing plant in Taylorsville.
+The quarry was opened in 1920, and an expansion of the company's business beyond its existing plant in Taylorsville.
 (Salt Lake Tribune, May 2, 1920, "nearing completion")

 By 1940 the Utah Sand & Gravel company was also offering concrete under the name of Ready Mix Concrete company.
 By 1966 the company had four other locations in the Salt Lake valley, including Kearns, South Salt Lake, Cottonwood Heights and Magna.